Why is some CoQ10 better absorbed than other?

 Why do we need to take CoQ10 together with a meal containing some fat?

-When fat are digested it is broken down to free fatty acids and monoglycerides in the small intestine.
-Here mixed micelles are formed.
-They are nano-sized self assembled aggregations containing digestion substances such as monoglycerides, free fatty acids, bile salts, phospholipids, and vitamin E.
+When fat are digested, it is broken down to free fatty acids and monoglycerides in the small intestine.
+Here, mixed micelles are formed.
+They are nano-sized self assembled aggregations containing digestion substances such as monoglycerides, free fatty acids, bile salts, phospholipids, and vitamin E and Q10.

-Several thousand single CoQ10 molecules is incorporated in each micelle.
+Several thousand single CoQ10 molecules are incorporated in each micelle.

 |A micelle incorporating CoQ10 molecules who are subsequently absorbed in the intestinal wall by passive diffusion|